StetHD/tarifa-book/install/index.md

 macosx in order to manage mobile provisioning files and to talk to [developer.apple.com](http://developer.apple.com/).

-When the SDKs are properly installed you can install tarifa with npm:
+When the SDKs are properly installed you can install tarifa with *npm*:

 ```
 npm install -g tarifa